jasona7/ChatCVE/README.md

 ## 🤝 Contributing
 We welcome your feedback! 🙌
-For significant changes, please open an issue first to discuss what you'd like to improve.
+For all significant changes, please open an issue first to discuss what you'd like to improve.

 ## 📃 License
 Our project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/).